-Using a Rollover-for-Business-Startup (ROBS) for your business isn’t difficult, yet it is a complicated process, in regard to remaining compliant with IRS guidelines.
-It is best to choose a ROBS provider that not only understands the process, but has access to answer questions as they arise.
-Here you’ll find a list of the more common questions regarding our suite of funding options.
+Using a Rollover-for-Business-Startup (ROBS) for your business isn’t difficult, yet it is a complicated process in regard to remaining compliant with IRS guidelines.
+It is best to choose a ROBS provider that not only understands the process, but has the ability and expertise to answer questions as they arise.
+Here you’ll find a list of the more common ROBS questions.

 Do you outsource or use any subcontractors for retirement plan services?

 Benetrends has a full in-house team of industry-certified professionals and DOES NOT utilize subcontractors or outsource our retirement plan services.
 Other companies do, meaning that without your knowledge or approval, these services could be performed by another company that doesn’t have the same experience, knowledge or credentials.

 What exactly is 401(k)/IRA Rollover Funding or ROBS?
 Is it a new concept?

 401(k)/IRA Rollover Funding and ROBS (Rollover as Business Start-Ups) are the terms used synonymously for the process of utilizing retirement plan savings to fund a business.
 This process is similar to buying stock in a public company, but instead, you’re investing in your own privately held company.
 While many might believe this is a new concept, entrepreneurs have utilized this method of funding for over 35 years.
 In fact, the founder of Benetrends, Len Fischer pioneered this concept.

 Are there any types of retirement plans that CANNOT be used?

 Most retirement plans qualify; however, there are a few that do not, including Roth IRAs; distribution of death benefits from an IRA other than to the spouse; 457 plans for non-governmental agencies.
 If you’re unsure about whether your plan qualifies, talk to a member of our team.

 Are there different types of plans that can be set up?